Convex Finance (CVX) Reaches Market Cap of $857.99 Million

-Convex Finance (CURRENCY:CVX) traded down 11.5% against the US dollar during the 1-day period ending at 0:00 AM E.T. on November 2nd.
-Convex Finance has a total market capitalization of $857.99 million and approximately $26.50 million worth of Convex Finance was traded on exchanges in the last day.
-Over the last week, Convex Finance has traded 0.7% lower against the US dollar.
-One Convex Finance coin can currently be bought for about $26.21 or 0.00041457 BTC on cryptocurrency exchanges.
+Convex Finance (CURRENCY:CVX) traded down 11.5% against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on November 2nd.
+Convex Finance has a total market cap of $857.99 million and approximately $26.50 million worth of Convex Finance was traded on exchanges in the last 24 hours.
+One Convex Finance coin can now be purchased for approximately $26.21 or 0.00041457 BTC on popular exchanges.
+Over the last week, Convex Finance has traded down 0.7% against the U.S. dollar.

 - Tether (USDT) traded 0.1% higher against the dollar and now trades at $1.00 or 0.00001583 BTC.